 Plus when you wake up at that time, you have the entire day ahead of you to be extremely productive.

-Training Will-Power: A Huge Key To MCAT Success
+Meditation Trains Willpower: A Huge Secret To MCAT Success

-And what does it cost you?
+And what does it cost you to strengthen your willpower?
 10-20 minutes of sitting with your eyes closed everyday?

 Not to mention that there are dozens of OTHER benefits that come from it as well...

-Final Thoughts: How To Succeed on the MCAT
+Final Thoughts: How Top Scorers Succeed on the MCAT

 Studying for the MCAT isn't something you want to do more than once...